Chapter 1 : Quidditch and Pumpkin Pie

 I hadn’t seen him since the Quidditch final back at Hogwarts, since the party when I had found out about James and that complete slutty bitch face Georgia Watson.

-But anyway, I thought as I watched Oscar receive encouraging pats on the back from his teammates, that was all a long time ago.
+But anyway, I thought as I watched Oscar receive encouraging pats on the back from his teammates, which was all a long time ago.
 It was all ancient history.
 The team spread out and took their positions; the referee blew his whistle and the game begun.
 Within seconds, I was already on my feet, jumping and cheering as James ducked and dived around the opposition, the Quaffle tucked safely under his arm.
 He was simply an orange blur, darting over and under and around the keeper and scoring goal after goal after goal.
 His teammates were equally superb.
 The Cannons were sixty points ahead when the referee blew his whistle for half time and I sat down, my voice exhausted from screaming and yelling.

 “Do you want some drinks?
 Snacks, maybe?”
 Alice asked, “Fred and me are going to get some.”